- HR Headaches

 Can employees form romantic relationships at work?
 Well, that very much depends on the business.
-And as the recent news scandal concerning former McDonald’s CEO Steve Easterbrook has brought to light, if you work at McDonald’s, you can’t.
+And as the news scandal concerning former McDonald’s CEO Steve Easterbrook has brought to light, if you work at McDonald’s, you can’t.

 Easterbrook was dismissed from his position as CEO of McDonald’s after it emerged he’d started a ‘consensual relationship’ with another employee, which went against a company policy which prohibits relationships between managers and subordinates.